-The complaint process is activated when someone files a complaint against a member of the Riverside Police Department (Figure 1).
-While the Department investigates all complaints, the Community Police Review Commission will only review complaints that are:

-- filed against sworn RPD personnel; - filed within six months of the incident on which the complaint is based.
+The complaint process is activated when someone files a complaint against a member of the Riverside Police Department.
+While the Internal Affairs Unit or their designee investigates all complaints, the Community Police Review Commission (CPRC.) will review only those complaints filed against sworn personnel and that are filed within six months of the incident that gave rise to the complaint.

-Typically, all a person has to do to file a complaint is to contact the Commission by phone, by letter, or in person, or they can file directly with the Riverside Police Department.
-Either way, the complaint is logged in by both the Internal Affairs Unit and the Commission and the tracking process begins.
+Typically, all a person has to do to file a complaint is to contact the Riverside Police Department by phone or contact a member of the Department in person.
+If a complainant is uncomfortable going directly to the Department or a Department member, they may contact the CPRC.
+Either way, the complaint is logged in at both the Internal Affairs Unit and the CPRC and the tracking process begins.

-The Internal Affairs Unit categorizes complaints as Category I (usually the most serious complaints) or Category II (generally discourtesy and improper procedure complaints), then assigns it to an investigator.
-The sergeants in the Internal Affairs Unit handle most Category I complaints and a few Category II.

-The vast majority of complaints investigated by the Department are Category II and are investigated by supervisors in the Field Operations or Investigations Divisions.
+The Internal Affairs Unit categorizes the complaint as Class I (usually the most serious complaints) or Class II.
+They are then assigned to an investigator.
+The sergeants in the Internal Affairs Unit handle all Class I complaints and a few Class II.
+The vast majorities of complaints investigated by the Department are Class II and are investigated by supervisors in the Field Operations or Investigations Divisions.